 This is part of an ongoing series of posts for The Super Mario Brothers Quilt Along I’m hosting here on my blog.
 You can join in at any time!
-You will find the links to all steps in my top bar.
+You will find the links to all steps here.
+Please share your makes on Instagram with #supermariobrosquilt.
 Also please feel free to join the Super Mario Brothers Quilt Along Flickr Group.
+This post reviews the materials list, which you can find in the free quilt guide that you can download here.

 Well given the number of people who are already playing along in the Flickr Group, I think we are ready to get this Mario Party started!
 So put down the game controllers and pick up some fabric.

 My design calls for a quilt made entirely of solid colored fabrics.
 I’ve chosen to use Michael Miller Cotton Couture Solids for my quilt.
 They really have such a lovely hand for solid fabrics and I’m excited to work with them.
-I am going to give you all the fabric requirements with a reference to the particular color I have chosen from the Couture Cotton collection.
+In my quilt guide PDF, I provide all the fabric colors you need, with suggestions of 4 different fabric company’s solids lines.

 As you can see, there are a lot of different colors in the quilt.
 So that means that you need a bunch of different fabrics if you are planning on doing the whole quilt.
 Some colors you will just need a bit of, but others require some yardage.
 Nothing out of the ordinary here.
 But there will be a little something unusual later in the materials list.
 I’ve got you interested now don’t I?